What is Bequest in Islamic and Secular law?

 Bequests can be given to any person, including Quranic heirs.

 Lifetime gifts to spouse and children are forbidden in Islam.

 How do people consider gifts as an inheritance?

 We will consider an example to illustrate the point.
 Let us take an example of a family that includes a Spouse, children, and parents.
-The husband owned a house, land and had some cash in the bank.
+The husband owned a house and land and had some cash in the bank.
 The husband has created Islamic Will to give 50% to his Wife and the remaining 50% to be divided equally among all three children.
 Husband dies, leaving Spouse, Children, and Parents.
 Let us observe the outcome in this situation.
 The Islamic Will would function as a non-Islamic Will in this situation.
 Legally, there is no concern, and the estate will be divided according to Will's terms.
 However, the Husband has declared the Gift amount for the Spouse and children but not the Islamic Inheritance shares.
 Also, the parents did not receive a share despite being Islamic heirs.
-Also, Husband fail to make provisions for debts such as Funeral or Burial expenses, Zakat, Kaffarat, Pending Mahr (i.e., marital gift to wife), Unperformed Hajj, Prayer, and Fasting, taxes, administration expenses, personal or commercial debts.
+Also, the Husband fails to make provisions for debts such as Funeral or Burial expenses, Zakat, Kaffarat, Pending Mahr (i.e., a marital gift to wife), Unperformed Hajj, Prayer, and Fasting, taxes, administration expenses, personal or commercial debts.